molssi-seamm/molssi-seamm.github.io/source/html/users/using_seamm/index.rst

 How do you run a simulation?
 ****************************

-You create a flowchart, like this:
+You create a :term:`flowchart`, like this:

 .. image:: /images/flowchart.png
 	    :align: center